 A high net worth individual (HNWI) is generally considered to be someone who has $1 million or more in investable assets.
 That includes liquid assets such as cash or cash equivalents.

-Achieving a higher net worth is something that can be done through strategic investing and careful portfolio building.
-It’s important to keep in mind that those with higher net worth may have access to certain investments that the everyday investor would not.
+Achieving a high net worth is something that can be done through strategic investing and careful portfolio building.
+It’s important to keep in mind that high net worth individuals may have access to certain investments that the everyday investor would not.
 Minimizing liabilities is another part of the wealth-building puzzle, as net worth takes debt into account alongside assets.

 What Defines a High Net Worth Individual?

-There are different metrics that can be used to determine whether someone falls under the high net worth umbrella.
+When it comes to the high net worth definition, there are different metrics that can be used to calculate net worth and determine whether someone falls under the high net worth umbrella.
 Those can include a person’s:

 • Investable assets